 - Medicare Part D plans may vary year to year.
 You should review your Medicare Part D plan each year to determine whether the plan has changed and whether your prescription drugs that were covered in the past will be covered during the coming year.

-- You will have an annual enrollment period between October 15 and December 7 of each year to enroll in a Medicare Part D PDP.
+- You will have an annual enrollment period between October 15 and December 7 of each year to enroll in or switch a Medicare Part D PDP.
 Coverage then begins on January 1.

 - Medicare Part D PDPs have monthly premiums and may have deductibles and coinsurance and copayment requirements.
 Information regarding covered medications, costs, and coverage areas is available on Medicare's Web site,